-- 1. The Directors will resign from office when the period of time for which they were appointed has elapsed and when decided by the General Meeting by virtue of the powers it is legally or statutorily granted. - 2.
-The Board of Directors shall abstain from proposing to the General Meeting the resignation of non-executive Directors (proprietary or independent), before the completion of the statutory period for which they were elected, except when exceptional and justified causes exist and when previously informed by the Appointments and Remuneration Committee. - 3.
-The Directors must place their position at the disposal of the Board of Directors and formalize the relevant resignation in the following cases: - (a) when they cease to occupy the executive posts which were associated with their appointment as Director, except by express ratification by the Board of Directors, following a non-binding report prepared by the Appointments and Remuneration Committee; - (b) when they incur in any of the legally foreseen cases of incompatibility or prohibition; - (c) when they are prosecuted for a supposedly criminal act or an order is brought against them to commence oral proceedings for any of the offenses indicated in

-- article 213 of the Companies Act or are the object of disciplinary actions of a serious or very serious nature by supervisory authorities. - (d) when the Audit Committee gives them a serious warning for having infringed their obligations as Directors; - (e) when their Directorship on the Board could place the best interests of the Company at risk or when the reasons for their appointment disappear; and - (f) in the case of a Proprietary Director, when the shareholder whose interests he/she represents on the Board sells his/her participation in the Company, or when they are reduced to below a level that reasonably justified such an appointment. - 4.
-When a director leaves his position, whether by resignation or for any other reason, he/she shall explain why, in a letter that must be sent to the members of the Board via the Chairperson or the Secretary.
+- The Directors will resign from office when the period of time for which they were appointed has elapsed and when decided by the GSM by virtue of the powers it is legally or statutorily granted. - The Board shall abstain from proposing to the GSM the resignation of non-executive Directors (proprietary or independent), before the completion of the statutory period for which they were elected, except when exceptional and justified causes exist and when previously informed by the ARC. - 3.
+The Directors must place their position at the disposal of the Board and formalize the relevant resignation in the following cases: - (a) when they cease to occupy the executive posts which were associated with their appointment as Director, except by express ratification by the Board, following a non-binding report prepared by the ARC; - (b) when circumstances arise that might harm the Company's name and reputation, related or not to their actions within the Company; - (c) when they incur in any of the legally foreseen cases of incompatibility or prohibition; - (d) when any criminal charges are brought against them, prior report of the ARC or are the object of disciplinary actions of a serious or very serious nature by supervisory authorities. - (e) when the Audit Committee gives them a serious warning for having infringed their obligations as Directors; - (f) when their Directorship on the Board could place the best interests of the Company at risk or when the reasons for their appointment disappear; and - (g) in the case of a Proprietary Director, when the shareholder whose interests he/she represents on the Board sells his/her participation in the Company, or when they are reduced to below a level that reasonably justified such an appointment. - 4.
+When a director leaves his/her position, whether by resignation or resolution of the GSM before his/her tenure expires, he/she shall explain, in enough detail, the reasons behind this decision or, in the case of non-executive directors, his/her opinion of the reasons for the GSM resolution, in a letter that must be sent to the members of the Board via the Chairperson or the Secretary.
+Without prejudice to including it in the annual corporate governance report, insofar as it is relevant for investors, the Company will publish as soon as possible the dismissal with enough reference to the reasons or circumstance s provided by the director. - C.1.17.

-C.1.17.
 Explain the extent to which the annual assessment of the board of directors has led to important changes in its internal organization and in relation to the procedures applicable to its activities:

-In 2019, the Board of Directors decided that the board's assessment should be done internally, although it sought the advice of an external consultant in 2018.
-The idea is to alternate both methods.
-The 2019 assessment has been carried out with the support of both the Appointments and Remuneration Committee and the Board's Secretary.
+In 2020, as in 2019, the Board of Directors decided that the board's assessment should be done internally.
+This assessment has been carried out with the support of both the Appointments and Remuneration Committee and the Board's Secretary.